eskiyerli/revedaRelease/labels.md

 	only **@propertyName** part is mandatory.
 The second and third parts may not exist in all NLPLabels.

-	If only first part exists, there are a limited number of
+	If only first part exists, there are a limited number of *predefined* labels that can be used.

 	If the second part exists, it is value is determined